ikailo/Agience/README.md

 .\docker-up.bat
 ```
 This script will bring up the required Docker containers, such as the database, message broker, and any other necessary services specified in the configuration.

----

-### Local Build

-The development build accesses the Agience stack on the `https://localhost:<port>` domain.
-This is good for debugging and testing locally.

-You can also run it locally using the `*.local.agience.ai` domains.
-This is an example of how it is intended to be hosted, however it does not support debugging directly.

-Run the `.\agience-init.bat` from the `Build\local` directory.
-Then update the `\.ent.local` configuration files as above.
-Finally, run `.\docker-up.bat` to start the services.

 ### Additional Notes